Caroline Harvey: Junior

-Harvey represented the United States at the 2019 IIHF World Women's U18 Championship where she won a silver medal.
-She again represented the United States at the 2020 IIHF World Women's U18 Championship where she was a team-high +4 plus–minus in five games and won a gold medal.
+Harvey first represented the United States at the U-18 level in 2018, when she was selected to play in the Under-18 Series.
+She competed in two U-18 World Championships with Team USA.
+At the 2019 IIHF World Women's U18 Championship, Harvey won a silver medal.
+She returned to the U-18 World Championship at the 2020 tournament, where she posted a team-high +4 plus–minus rating in five games and won a gold medal.